PennLINC/qsirecon/docs/models/dti.rst

 (though subsequent research has refined this view with more nuanced patterns).

-**Microstructural Changes with Aging**: DTI metrics suggest that aging involves loss of fiber integrity (lower FA) and increased water mobility (higher MD/apparent diffusion coefficient, ADC) :cite:p:`westlye2010`.
+**Microstructural Changes with Aging**: DTI metrics suggest that aging involves lower FA and increased water mobility
+(higher MD/apparent diffusion coefficient, ADC) :cite:p:`westlye2010`.
 In older adults, increased radial diffusivity is commonly observed, consistent with demyelination or degraded myelin packing, while axial diffusivity may also